MicrosoftDocs/architecture-center/docs/reference-architectures/containers/aks-mission-critical/mission-critical-intro-content.md

 #### Frontend

 This architecture uses a single page application (SPA) that send requests to backend services.
 An advantage is that the compute needed for the website experience is offloaded to the client instead of your servers.
-If there's a transient error, SPA can reduce the impact by using service to buffer requests.
-This reduces a failure point on the backend servers.
 The SPA is hosted as a **static website in an Azure Storage Account**.

 Another choice is Azure Static Web Apps, which introduces additional considerations, such as how the certificates are exposed, connectivity to global load balancer, and other factors.